Supervisor Overview and Student Employment At Albion College

 Back to top

 - As a Supervisor/Alternative Supervisor it is important for student employees and student employment supervisors to keep open communication with each other regarding the student employee's total weekly work hours for each of their campus jobs.
 It is very important to let your students know that they must log their hours worked on the actual day & time that they worked.
 Reporting hours or shifts as a lump sum is not permitted and will not be approved for payment until they are corrected.
-If you as the supervisor are approving hours but you are not directly supervising the student's work schedule before approving the students hours for the pay period, it is recommended that you print that student's timesheet and have the individual who is directly supervising the students work schedule verify the hours by reviewing and signing off.
+If you as the Student Payroll Supervisor are approving hours but you are not directly supervising the student's work schedule before approving the students hours for the pay period, it is recommended that you print that student's timesheet and have the individual who is directly supervising the work schedule verify the hours by reviewing and signing off.
 Students are limited to 20 hours per week for all campus jobs.
 This allows the College to provide employment opportunities to more students.
-This is especially significant for work study and International students who are limited by federal regulations.
+IMPORTANT: The work week runs from Monday to Sunday no matter when the pay period ends.

 Student employee supervisors that allow their student workers to repeatedly work more than 20 hours per week risk disciplinary action and/or loss of privilege of the department to have student employees.

-Students should be paid an hourly wage unless the nature of the position makes it impossible to determine an hourly rate such as research positions, Resident Assistants, etc. Please contact SEO if you need assistance determining the proper pay rate.
+Students should be paid an hourly wage unless the nature of the position makes it impossible to determine an hourly rate such as certain research positions, Resident Assistants, etc. Please contact SEO if you need assistance determining the proper pay rate.

 You must have prior approval from Student Payroll before hiring a student to be paid a Flat Rate.